Types of HVAC Certification

 There are many types of HVAC careers and jobs, and some may require specialized knowledge.
 For example, some technicians specialize in solar panels and may want to seek solar certifications and licenses.5 Certification can be a way to validate skills and knowledge in specific areas of the industry to potential employers.
 Technicians may seek certifications to obtain certain positions, climb the HVAC career ladder or make more money.2

-Which HVAC certification or license could prove most beneficial to a technician depends on the path he or she chooses, and comparing HVAC careers may help with the decision.
+The type of HVAC certification or license that is most beneficial depends on the career a technician chooses.
+Comparing HVAC careers may help with the decision.

 Section 608 Refrigerant Handling Laws for HVAC Technicians

-The EPA offers four types of HVAC certification.
+The EPA offers four types of HVAC certifications.
 Each one is based on the kind of equipment you work on:

 You’ll have to pass a different test to get each certification.7